korti11/git-crypt-unlock/README.md

 # Git Crypt Unlock

 This action allows you to decrypt files that were encrypted by [git-crypt](https://github.com/AGWA/git-crypt).
-MacOS, Ubuntu/Linux and Windows is supported.
+MacOS, Ubuntu/Linux and Windows are supported.

 ## Usage